Tracer-Cloud/tracer-test-pipelines-bioinformatics/frameworks/airflow/README.md

 - We assume tracer runs in the background
 - When testing on EC2 AWS you need to be logged in as an ubuntu user and execute all commands with sudo

+# Instruction with celery we do not need a worker?

 ## Instructions To Run Airflow With Docker
 - You need to use docker